 Frederick police investigating Thursday bank robbery

 Dec.
-3—A robber made off with an undisclosed amount of money following a bank robbery at the M&T Bank on 7th Street in Frederick Thursday.
+3—A robber made off with an undisclosed amount of money following a bank robbery at the M&T Bank on Seventh Street in Frederick Thursday.

-Frederick Police Department officers responded to the bank at 929 W. 7th for a report of a robbery around 2:20 p.m.
+Frederick Police Department officers responded to the bank at 929 W. Seventh St. for a report of a robbery around 2:20 p.m.
 An investigation found the suspect entered the facility, displayed a handgun and demanded money, according to a news release.

 The suspect, described as a white male wearing a camouflage face mask and ball cap, then left the bank with an undisclosed amount of currency and entered a vehicle.
 The vehicle is believed to have headed south on Md.
 15 toward Interstate 270 and Interstate 70.

-Video surveillance and photographs further showed the suspect wearing a dark-colored sweatshirt, light-colored jeans and carrying a tan backpack, according to police.
+Video surveillance and photographs further show the suspect wearing a dark-colored sweatshirt, light-colored jeans and carrying a tan backpack, according to police.

-FPD is asking anyone with information regarding the incident to contact Det.
-Radtke at 240-549-4579 or SRadtke@FrederickMDPolice.org.
+FPD is asking anyone with information regarding the incident to contact Detective Radtke at 240-549-4579 or SRadtke@FrederickMDPolice.org.
 Callers may also remain anonymous and contact the FPD's Crime Tip Line at 301-600-TIPS (8477).